gRally/gRally.github.io/_pages/roadmap.md

 ## Released
-This section is to track all the stuff made, to link with the released build {: .notice--info}
+This section is to track all the stuff made linked with the build released {: .notice--info}

+### Build v1.1.0.0 of 21 May 2019

+- **Controllers configuration** : This is a tricky stuff: we've completely rewrote the input management to make gRally more versatile to every controller the user has;
+  unfortunately this took us more time than expected: but we're on the right way to fix definitively the controller issues. <br>We encourage everyone to report controller bugs, it's the only way for us to "test" the different hardware.
+- **Unity 2018** : We want to be aligned with the Unity releases and this step should improve the framerate and the graphics.

 ### Build v1.0.17.13 of 21 Feb 2019